| ID # | RLS20017789 |

 The fifth floor accommodates all the private and night zones, with special emphasis given to the cashmere-paneled master bedroom, which is designed as a private suite with a vanity that continues in the different zones of the bedroom.
 The bathroom assumes the central role in the space, connecting the dressing rooms, steam showers, and sleeping area.

 The top floor includes a rooftop lounge, located behind the building's meticulously restored façade, along with an outdoor covered terrace and a spa area.
 Planting design by Piet Oudolf landscape architect.
 A long architectural element in natural stone unifies the different areas, creating a strong relationship between interior and exterior spaces, and housing a concealed firepit, an outdoor and indoor kitchen counter and the hot tub and sauna.
+Assessment in place until December 2026 for $2,086.01/ month.

 The former Bowery Lane Theatre, which became an Off-Broadway theatre, was originally a bank building with a cast-iron façade constructed from 1873 to 1874, designed by Henry Engelbert in the Italianate style.
 The interior design reflects this important legacy of the building, by generating a sequence of rooms with a strong relationship with the façade and the cadence of openings and exterior views.